wooriel/dfn/README.md

-# Deep Functional Map
+# Deep Functional Maps
-Implementation of Deep Functional Map
+Implementation of Deep Functional Map Neural Net

 Below link contains the data file directory.<br />
 I could not upload some files due to the memory limit.<br />